NgModules help organize an application into cohesive blocks of functionality.

 CoreModule a pure services module with no

-This chapter sample departs from that advice by declaring and exporting two components that are
+This page sample departs from that advice by declaring and exporting two components that are

 only used within the root